Haivision/srt/docs/socket-groups.md

 for SRT to determie the link broken - either by getting the link broken by itself, or by closing the link when it's remaining unstable too long time.

-This mode allows also to set link priorities - the lower, the more preferred.
+This mode allows also to set link priorities - the greater, the more preferred.
 This priority decides mainly, which link is "best" and which is selected to take over transmission over a broken link before others, as well as which links should remain active should multiple links be stable at a time.